10 Time-Tested Ways to Increase Email Open Rates

 It’s easy to see why: Personalization increases open rates by 26% - or more.

-Actually, there are several things you can do in your opt-in process that will affect open rates later on.
+There are several things you can do in your opt-in process that will affect open rates later on.
 Like using “double opt-in” in your email sign up confirmations.
 Asking new subscribers to whitelist your emails will also help.
 It doesn’t have to be hard, either.
 Here’s how Business of Story does it in the footer area of their emails:

 3) Segment your list.